 - Kids will get a thrill hearing the train rumbling and whistling through the depot.

-- Pair your trip with Ruby’s and Zoomar’s to make a day out of it.
+- Pair your trip with nearby Ruby’s Diner and a stroll around the Los Rios Neighborhood to make a day out of it.

 - Parking in a small dedicated lot.